-My next digi-view is not with a clothing brand, but with a fashion YouTuber duo!
+My next digi-view is not with a clothing brand, but with a fashion YouTuber partner duo!
 They're both great friends of mine and Im happy to have the chance to include them here in my blog.

 Lor (right) - Creator of channel LovelyLor

-Holly (left) - Her partner in crime and love
+Holly (left) - Her former partner

 I met Lor at a lolita meet back in 2013, when she was just visiting Toronto for a short time!
 It was very brief, but then after she moved to Toronto, I managed to see her again and asked her to help me make a video for Japan Festival Canada in 2018.
 At G-Anime, I saw her yet again, but this time, got a chance to meet Holly!
 From there, the friendship started to grow~!